 The Birth of SHARP Skinheads

-Skinhead violence at punk rock shows continued for years, so at some point, some of us decided to sit down and have heart-to-heart conversations with racist right wing extremists who advocate domestic terrorism and ethnic cleansing.
+After one too many brawls and friends getting stabbed, there was an obvious need to do something, lest our beloved community be destroyed.
+Some of us decided to sit down and have heart-to-heart conversations with these right wing extremists and domestic terrorists who advocate ethnic cleansing.
 You know, to hear both sides.
 I mean, who are we to judge, right?

-We didn’t just punch neo-Nazis – we stomped them out and chased them out of town.
+We didn’t just punch Nazis; we stomped them out and chased them out of town.

-I did this (and other types) of anti-racist activism in Florida, Ohio, California and New York.
-Punk rock resistance to right wing extremism and white supremacy wasn’t just happening all over the country – it was global.
-And it wasn’t new, Bob Marley sang about it in the 1970’s.
+I did this type of anti-racist activism in Florida, Ohio, California and New York.
+I had friends doing the same in other states.
+Most of you likely know nothing about this, but punk rock resistance to white supremacy and neo-fascism wasn’t just happening all over the country – it was global.
+And it wasn’t new, Bob Marley and the Clash sang about it in the 1970’s.

 If you want to read more about the history of SHARP skinheads and anti-racist, anti-fascist activism in punk rock, check out my page: Punky Reggae Party.